docupike/docs/docs/index.md

 ## Developing

-Become a developer partner (it's free!) and [extend i-doit](dev/index.md) by hacking on your own add-ons.
+Become a developer partner (for free!) and [extend i-doit](dev/index.md) by hacking on your own add-ons.